-Unfortunately another tragic accident occurred on Koh Tao in January 2018 with a British traveller was found death in a hotel pool along Sairee Beach.
+In January 2018 a British traveler was found death in a hotel pool along Sairee Beach.
 There were at that time a lot of rumors going around but no one really knows what happened.
 In the end it was stated by the police that it was a tragic accident.
 Fact is that they found another dead body in Koh Tao under suspicious circumstances.
 One of the many tourist deaths in Thailand per year.

-Koh Tao was already struggling with a very bad reputation after the Koh Tao murders in September 2014 when a British couple was killed and left behind on Sairee Beach.
-From then on Ko Tao was nicknamed the murder island.
+Koh Tao has already been struggling with a very bad reputation after the Koh Tao murders in September 2014 when a British couple was killed and left behind on Sairee Beach.
+From then on Ko Tao was nicknamed the murder island or the Death Island.

 Will Koh Tao ever be able to get rid of that negative image?

 As the love for Koh Tao and Thailand is real, you might think I am biased writing this blog.
 But don't worry I am not here to promote Koh Tao as a tourist destination or telling you island hopping in Thailand is completely safe.
-I simply want to give you some more information about the safety issues in Thailand based on my personal experiences as Ilved and traveled to Koh Tao multiple times.
+I simply want to give you some more information about the safety issues in Thailand based on my personal experiences as I lived on the island and traveled to Koh Tao multiple times.

-I understand that because I am a sporty and fit 1.86 meter tall Dutch guy, I might not be the best benchmark for writing an article about how safe it is to travel to Koh Tao.
-With all due respect but I obviously have no idea how a small blonde girl would feel.
-But this is my opinion on the safety issues on Koh Tao island based on my own experiences.
+I understand that because I am a sporty and fit 1.86 meter (6'1) tall Dutch guy, I might not be the best benchmark for writing an article about how safe it is to travel to Koh Tao.
+With all due respect but I obviously have no idea how a small blonde girl would feel visiting Koh Tao.
+But this article is my opinion on the safety issues on Koh Tao island based on my own experiences.

 On the 29th of August 2019 the Thai supreme court upheld the death sentence for the two Burmese men who allegedly are guilty for the Koh Tao Murders which happened on my birthday September 15th in 2014.